tamasorosz/py2femm/examples/magnetics/ISPMSM/documentation/tests_and_examples.md

 ![img_4.png](img_4.png)

-17) **BACK:** step back to the selector GUI.
+17) **BACK:** Step back to the selector GUI.

 ### Selecting torque angle calculation (TORQUE ANGLE).

-In a Permanent Magnet Synchronous Machines (PMSM), the torque is maximized when the rotor magnetic field is perpendicular to the stator magnetic field.
-In a machine which has 2 poles so 1 pole pairs the electrical and mechanical degrees are similar.
+In Permanent Magnet Synchronous Machines (PMSM), the torque is maximised when the rotor magnetic field is perpendicular to the stator magnetic field.
+The electrical and mechanical degrees are similar in a machine with two poles, so one pole pairs.
 In the case of higher pole pair numbers the the electrical angle is calculated as _electrical_angle = mechanical_angle * pole_pair_number_.
-In the case of a perfectly symmetrical electric machine with 1 pole pairs the maximal torque is at the rotor position 90 degrees.
-With higher pole pair numbers like 2 it is 90/2=45 degrees and so on.
-It is really depends on the geometry of the rotor.
+In the case of a perfectly symmetrical electric machine with one pole pair, the maximal torque is at the rotor position at 90 degrees.
+With higher pole pair numbers like 2, it is 90/2=45 degrees and so on.
+It really depends on the geometry of the rotor.
 This function aims to show how the rotor position corresponding to the maximal torque varies in different cases.

-* Rotate the rotor in small steps (e.g., 1° or less) over an electrical period.
+* Rotate the rotor in small steps (1 degree or less) over an electrical period.
 For each step, compute the electromagnetic torque using FEM at a given current.

-An electrical period for this slot/magnet pole combination will have two torque periods per turn due to the number of poles, you should calculate at least half period the get the rotor position corresponding to the maximal torque.
-It is recommended to calculate one period to understand working as a motor (positive torque) or as a generator (negative torque).
+An electrical period for this slot/magnet pole combination will have two torque periods per turn due to the number of poles, you should calculate at least half the period to get the rotor position corresponding to the maximal torque.
+It is recommended to calculate one period to understand whether it is working as a motor (positive torque) or a generator (negative torque).

-After selecting the _torque angle_ option the parameter list jumps up shown above.
+The parameter list jumps up after selecting the _torque angle_ option.
 First of all, every parameter is limited to a given input type.
-Those parameters are always checked for valid input and the program will not start until all differences are solved.
+Those parameters are constantly checked for valid input, and the program will not start until all the exceptions are resolved.
 Please keep that in mind!

-        int/float:          int (integer) means discrete whole-number values, and float (floating-point) means continuous decimal values, allowing for higher precision
+        int/float:          int (integer) means discrete whole-number values and float (floating-point) means continuous decimal values, allowing for higher precision

-        int/float/pos:      int (integer) means discrete whole-number values, and float (floating-point) means continuous decimal values, allowing for higher precision but only positive numbers higher than zero (>0)
+        int/float/pos:      int (integer) means discrete whole-number values and float (floating-point) means continuous decimal values, allowing for higher precision but only positive numbers higher than zero (>0)